 Some sources you may want to consider using include:

 Patient’s copy of their repeat prescription

-The actual products (some patients bring their medication to consultations or hospitals in a Green Bag which makes it much easier to check doses.
-Be wary that this medication is actually the patients and not their partner’s or pet’s.)
+The actual products: some patients bring their medication to consultations or hospitals in a green bag which makes it much easier to check doses.
+Be wary that this medication is actually the patients and not their partner’s.

 Care home medication administration record